Riding the Trend or Protecting Profits | Aehr Test Systems (AEHR)

 AEHR’s Market Performance

-AEHR stocks went down by -6.08% for the week, with a monthly jump of 39.70% and a quarterly performance of 47.87%, while its annual performance rate touched 99.28%.
-The volatility ratio for the week stands at 10.68% while the volatility levels for the past 30 days are set at 9.13% for Aehr Test Systems.
-The simple moving average for the period of the last 20 days is 29.42% for AEHR stocks with a simple moving average of -15.67% for the last 200 days.
+AEHR stocks went up by 14.96% for the week, with a monthly jump of 64.93% and a quarterly performance of 61.07%, while its annual performance rate touched 120.11%.
+The volatility ratio for the week stands at 10.67% while the volatility levels for the past 30 days are set at 10.08% for Aehr Test Systems.
+The simple moving average for the period of the last 20 days is 35.32% for AEHR stocks with a simple moving average of -5.31% for the last 200 days.

-During the last 5 trading sessions, AEHR fell by -6.08%, which changed the moving average for the period of 200-days by -42.80% in comparison to the 20-day moving average, which settled at $8.76.
-In addition, Aehr Test Systems saw -54.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AEHR rose by +14.96%, which changed the moving average for the period of 200-days by -39.54% in comparison to the 20-day moving average, which settled at $9.41.
+In addition, Aehr Test Systems saw -48.84% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading